python-social-auth/social-docs/docs/configuration/django.rst

 Also, note that ``social_core.backends.google.GoogleOpenId`` has been deprecated.

-For more documentation about setting backends to specific social applications, please see the `backend documentation`_.
+For more documentation about setting backends to specific social applications, please see the :doc:`backends/index`.

 URLs entries